Skip to content

 Honeybadger can ingest OpenTelemetry traces, metrics, and logs directly via the OpenTelemetry Protocol (OTLP).
 If you’re already using OpenTelemetry to instrument your applications, you can send that data to Honeybadger Insights without changing your instrumentation code—just point your OTLP exporter at our endpoint.

-The quickest way to send OpenTelemetry data to Honeybadger is by setting these environment variables:
+The quickest way to send OpenTelemetry data to Honeybadger is by pointing your OTLP exporter at our endpoint:

 Terminal window